andreashanson/golang-rabbitmq/README.md

 Either run the container with prefix -management
 Or lookup how to enable it in the running container.

-docker container exec -it some-rabbit5 rabbitmq-plugins enable rabbitmq_management
+docker container exec -it <container_id> rabbitmq-plugins enable rabbitmq_management

-# Enter locally
+# Enter GUI locally
 url: http://localhost:15672/
 user: guest
 pw: guest